davejagoda/visicalc/README.md

 Sample Invocations
 ------------------

+Activate pipenv (needed before running any of the subsequent commands):

+`pipenv shell`

 Print out details about all your spreadsheets named 'foo' using your token:

-`./lsSpreadsheet.py -t oauth_token.json -n foo`
+`lsSpreadsheet.py -t oauth_token.json -n foo`

 Validate that dates are in ascending order:

-`./validateSpreadsheet.py -t oauth_token.json -n foo -d`
+`validateSpreadsheet.py -t oauth_token.json -n foo -d`

 Validate that numbers are in ascending order:

-`./validateSpreadsheet.py -t oauth_token.json -n foo -i`
+`validateSpreadsheet.py -t oauth_token.json -n foo -i`